 The 1966 Rhode Island Department of State Library Services Annual Report to the U.S. Office of Education regarding LSCA funds reported:

-Four decades later this is still true, and the Public Library Construction Reimbursement Program is an integral part of OLIS’ efforts to advance library service.
-Since the program began in 1965, the state of Rhode Island has provided $52 million for 91 library construction projects.
-The federal government, under the Library Services and Construction Act, has provided slightly over $3 million dollars for local projects.
+Five decades later this is still true, and the Public Library Construction Reimbursement Program is an integral part of OLIS’ efforts to advance library service.
+Since the program began in 1965, the state of Rhode Island has provided over $57 million for 93 library construction projects.
+The federal government, under the Library Services and Construction Act, has provided nearly $4 million dollars for local projects.
 Local governments, charitable foundations and individual benefactors have contributed an additional $68 million toward library construction projects around the state.
-From 1965 to 2012, more than $123 million has been committed to public library construction projects; the state of Rhode Island has provided more than 42% of the total.
+From 1965 to 2017, more than $136 million has been committed to public library construction projects; the state of Rhode Island has provided 42% of the total.

 1. The Champlin Foundations have contributed over $12,000,000.